 Get a fully tested Shuttered Lepton Camera with a breakout board at GroupGets.com.

 At this time we highly suggest using the PureThermal boards to interface to the lepton. this converts the Lepton's SPI-like protocol to a standard UVC USB webcam.
 Unless you plan to integrate the lepton onto custom hardware the Pure Thermal is a better solution for experimenting and building applications for the lepton.
 There are three form factors to pick from, PT1, PT2, and PTmini.
-For most use cases the PT2 is the best option.

 Learn More About Lepton